Axnjr/SEM7/GTDS.md

 3. If both betray each other, they both get 5 years in prison.
 4. If both remain silent, they each get 1 year for the lesser offense.

+# 2. The Matching Pennies game:
+is a classic example in game theory that illustrates conflict, mixed strategies, and the concept of a zero-sum game.
+Here's a detailed breakdown:

+## Setup of the Game

+- Players: Two players (let's call them Player A and Player B).
+- Strategies:
+Each player chooses one of two actions: Heads (H) or Tails (T).
+- Payoffs:
+    - If the two pennies match (both are Heads or both are Tails), Player A wins and takes $1 from Player B.
+    - If the pennies do not match (one is Heads, the other is Tails), Player B wins and takes $1 from Player A.
+- Payoff Matrix
+The payoffs for Player A (Player B's payoffs are the negatives of these, as it's a zero-sum game) are as follows:

+                                Player B: Heads (H)      |     Player B: Tails (T) Player A: Heads (H)	         +1 (A wins)	     |          -1 (B wins) Player A: Tails (T)	         -1 (B wins)	     |          +1 (A wins)